-The answer, thankfully, is YES!
-There are many places where homestays are offered, including Tuyoq Valley (near Turpan) as well as outside Kashgar.
+There are many places where homestays have historically been offered, including Tuyoq Valley (near Turpan), around Yili as well as outside Kashgar.
 Don’t mistake this with an overnight stay at a Kyrgyz yurt, which is also an incredible experience but not quite the same.

-The pictures below and their descriptions, provided by fellow Xinjiang traveler Audra Santos, should whet your appetite for a homestay on your next trip to the province.
 Be warned, though – a homestay is very difficult to set up on your own.
 Your best bet is to go through a travel agency.
-FarWestChina recommends Old Road Tours to set up your homestay (which is who Audra used).
+FarWestChina recommends Old Road Tours to set up your homestay.
 They’ve received multiple glowing reviews from readers and have a great reputation.

 The Uyghur beds after being rolled out at night.
 You might notice a TV in the background and wonder why they have a TV but no running water.
 That’s a perfectly legitimate question…and there is no good answer!